Close Menu

 Cubic Polynomial

-In a polynomial the largest exponent value of any given variable is two then it is called Quadratic polynomial
+In a polynomial, the largest exponent value of any given variable is three; then, it is called a cubic polynomial

 Ex: a3 + b, x3+ y2 + 9 , y3 + xy + 8 . . . . etc

-In a polynomial the largest exponent value of any given variable is four then it is called Quartic polynomial
+In a polynomial, the largest exponent value of any given variable is four; then, it is called a Quartic polynomial

 Ex: a4 + b3 + 2ab, x4 + y2 + 9 , 5y2 + x2y + 24 . . . . etc